microsoft/FluidFramework/server/routerlicious/README.loader.md

-# Prague Loader
+# Fluid Loader

-Experiment to build a minimum loader that can dynamically load Prague code
+Experiment to build a minimum loader that can dynamically load Fluid code

 Capabilities
-* Connect to Prague services
+* Connect to Fluid services
 * Load snapshot data
 * Read and write ops
 * Client consensus protocol